-Put on your gloves since tires are very dirty.
+Put on your gloves since tires are filthy.
 Get your spare and remember to place it flat on the ground to prevent it from rolling away.

 Next use the wheel brace to, 'crack' all of the nuts.
-If your car has on wheel caps these can easily be removed even if they are secured by cable ties.
-Simply cut the cable ties using a utility knife.
+If your car has on wheel caps, these can be easily removed even if cable ties secure them.
+Just cut the cable ties using a utility knife.
 Then, using a flat bit screwdriver or the same utility knife, push either of their edges into the side of the wheel caps and pop off the caps.
-This will now expose the nuts.
+Now the nuts will be exposed.
 Be sure to stand with a straight back and straight arms and to push the wheel brace in an anticlockwise direction, try to keep the wheel brace parallel to the ground as sometimes only body weight is necessary to crack the nuts.
 Do not crack the middle nut only the ones around it.
-Do not totally remove the nuts, only loosen them enough to allow them to be totally removed using only fingers.
+Do not totally remove the nuts, only loosen them enough to allow them to be entirely removed using only fingers.

 Electric Car Jack